ichal6/ichal6/README.md

 I program for myself and for my studies.

-In the future I want to learn NextJS, GraalVM and Tauri

 <p align="left">
   <img src="https://quotes-github-readme.vercel.app/api?type=horizontal&theme=gruvbox"  alt="Walking on water and developing software from a specification are easy if both are frozen. —  Edward V. Berard "/>
 </p>